Indie Designer Spotlight:

 “I am currently working with more than five international brands, including PVH.
 I am proud to say that I have used my skills for the benefit of the environment and for Four H,” says Mohamad.
 “Since shifting from traditional design methods to VStitcher, I have saved over 500 samples from going to waste throughout the design process.
 Such a solution gives me the confidence to know that I can help to create a greener and less wasteful apparel industry.”

 Mohamad continues to utilize his skills to impact the Clothing Design and Development department at Four H Group where he conducts virtual sample development and sampling.
-He is also focusing on building the very first fashion studio in Bangladesh called the “Bangladesh Research Institute of fashion & Lifestyle”. .
+He is also focusing on building the very first fashion studio in Bangladesh called the “Bangladesh Research Institute of fashion & Lifestyle”.
+This project aims to improve the fashion industry in Bangladesh and give fashion students and designers the opportunity to learn about the world of 3D design and sustainability.

 While working full-time at Four H Group, Mohamad took the initiative and completed his Associate’s Degree in Sustainable Fashion and Fashion Supply Chains at the London College of Fashion, University of the Arts London.
 He also completed two online sustainability courses from Future Learn and has recently applied to study for an M.Sc in Fashion and technology at Donghua University.